hchenqi/ViewDesign/README.md

 	);
 ```

 The size of a `TextBox` depends on both the layout box provided by its parent view and its text content, therefore, it has `Relative` size traits.
-We must explicitly choose where to place `TextBox` in the `DefaultWindow` since its size might not exactly be the size of the `DefaultWindow`. `CenterFrame<Fixed, Fixed>` can be used as such an adaptor, which itself has `Fixed` traits and accepts a child view with `Relative` traits, by always placing the child view at its center when it is being resized or when the child view resizes on its own.
+We must explicitly choose where to place `TextBox` in the `DefaultWindow` since its size might not exactly be the size of the `DefaultWindow`. `CenterFrame<Fixed, Fixed>` can be used as such an adaptor, which itself has `Fixed` traits and accepts a child view with `Relative` traits by placing the child view at the center.

 More detailed explanation and examples of size traits can be found in the next sections.

 `create<>` is just a shorter alias of `std::make_unique<>`.
-We can also use the even shorter `new` here to create the components, because a raw pointer returned by `new` will be immediately captured as a `unique_ptr` internally in the parent view constructors.
+We can also use the even shorter `new` here to create the components, and it will not be unsafe because the raw pointer returned by `new` will be immediately captured as a `unique_ptr` internally in the parent view constructors.
 ```cpp
 	desktop.AddWindow(
 		new DefaultWindow(